 The Church of England believes that Deaf and Deafblind people have an equal right to access the life and worship of their local parish and Diocese.
 The Chaplaincy exists to enable people who are Deaf or Deafblind to play a full part in the life of the Church, at every level.
-This is achieved through having a full-time Chaplain, supported and encouraged by Bishop of Willesden, The Rt Revd Pete Broadbent.
+Since November 2020 the Deaf Chaplain post in the Diocese of London has been vacant.

 Deaf chaplaincy website

 Visit londondeafchurch.wordpress.com for up to date news, photos and downloads, including information on Deaf Church and parishes with signed services.

 The Deaf Church meets regularly for worship, fellowship and pastoral support, all in British Sign Language.

 Acton Vale Community Centre, off Beech Avenue, Acton, London W3 7JZ on the fourth Wednesday of the month at 11.30am.